keystonejs/prisma-day-2021-workshop/README.md

 `<T>(a: T)` is a type safe replacement for any, because we need to trap the awkward `undefined` cases at build time.
 Then the type inferrence become far more similar to `C++`, which works well until it hits recursive types (with the unfortunate side effect of nerfing monads/coroutines).

-Another point is that as soon as `any` is used, the code becomes ... `javascript`.
-No more needs to be said.
 My mission against `any` is more than fully justified, and I'm not alone:

 https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes-func.html

-However, some functional code doesn't seem to work properly without the total polymorphism `any` allows.

 There is also a `dodgy C++ style cast`, right where it's not needed ... `TBC`.

-The reason this is important is that `ts` offers us the `CCC` to programme in, (eliminating `any` completely), if we so desire.
-Then a programme can be proved to do exactly what it says it does, and this painfully pedantic style is fully justified.
+The reason monads are important is that `ts` offers us the `CCC` to programme in, (eliminating `any` completely), if we so desire.
+Then a programme can be proved to do exactly what it says it does.

-Research has demonstrated `ts` has issues expressing the `CCC`, but has fewer issues expressing the `CMC`, i.e. quantum categories.
-This is a slight surprise, but now known, the `CMC` is used exculsively.
-This means all transformations of objects are monadic.
-This is because
-`ts` is call by reference, and objects cant be cloned easily, instead they are `entangled` when referred to twice.
-So its best to accept this, and make new objects using a class factory, to be modified by a monad (that that the object is trapped inside of), which cannot be cloned either.
-This is an efficient way to code closures, because passing the object pointer ensures only a minimum of copying environment is performed, at creation time.
+`ts` appears equally capable of expressing algorithms in the `CMC` or the `CCC`.

-There are also positive benefits resulting from entanglement in the `CMC`, it can be used to model subscriptions.
+There are positive benefits resulting from entanglement in the `CMC`, it can be used to model subscriptions.

+## DRY = sole source of truth

+... and it sets deep theoretical/practical puzzles, part addressed in this code base.
+However `typescript` is not ideal for `DRY`, but it suffices.
+When enhanced with `abstract syntax trees` it bites back that bit more, a critical technique in Keystone core.

 ## On naming
 The Native American naming/language model is used.
 Functions are verbs, and are named by what they do.